 I dismissed the proposition but it was a good lesson; expect the unexpected.

 Whilst I have done this in my capacity as Liquidator in many instances, the principles where matters of ‘agency’ are concerned will usually apply to any client seeking to get records from your accountant or solicitor.

 In doing so I have engaged in discussion about access and entitlement to such information from those who have acted in a professional capacity.
 My role as liquidator requires an enquiring mind and to obtain objectively reliable information.
 It is axiomatic that solicitor files are often a good source of information to assist my investigations.

 Agency Arguments: How Can I Get My Files From My Solicitor?

 How to get your solicitor files can sometimes be a challenging matter.
 On occasion, this has culminated in court action.

 Engagement of the Solicitor

-As a consequence, the solicitor could be the key source of the company’s financial information.
-This is why I regard it as one of the best sourced of such information and dedicate so much of my time in active engagement with such solicitors to obtain the same.
+As a consequence, the solicitor could be a key source of the company’s financial information.
+This is why I regard it as one of the best sources of such information and dedicate so much time in active engagement with such solicitors to obtain the same.

 What is an Agent?